Last updated: July 1, 2026

 | Neigh Sayer | Plays on “naysayer” | A vocal horse that has opinions about everything |

-| Hay Fever | The allergy, applied to a horse made entirely of hay | A horse that stirs up excitement wherever it goes |
+| Hay Fever | The allergy, applied to a horse made of hay | A horse that stirs up excitement wherever it goes |

-| Mane Event | “Main event” with the horse’s mane substituted | A horse with a spectacular mane that knows it |
+| Mane Event | “Main event” with the mane substituted | A horse with a spectacular mane that knows it |

-| Bit of Fun | Double meaning — fun personality and the horse’s bit | Any playful horse |
+| Bit of Fun | Fun personality + the horse’s bit | Any playful horse |

-| Hoof Hearted | Say it fast | Any horse where the track announcer will eventually have to say this name at speed |
+| Hoof Hearted | Say it fast | Any horse whose announcer will eventually have to say this at speed |

-| Colt Forty-Five | Colt (young horse) meets Colt .45 (the gun) | A bold, fast colt with attitude |
+| Colt Forty-Five | Colt (young horse) + Colt .45 (the revolver) | A bold, fast colt with attitude |

-| Furlong Shot | “Long shot” with a racing distance substituted | The underdog with a turn of speed nobody expected |
+| Furlong Shot | “Long shot” with a racing distance substituted | The underdog with speed nobody expected |

-| Unstable Genius | “Stable” as where horses live + the common phrase | A horse that’s exceptionally smart but keeps you guessing |
+| Unstable Genius | “Stable” (where horses live) + the common phrase | An exceptionally smart horse that keeps you guessing |

 | Foal Play | “Foul play” with a young horse substituted | A playful foal or young horse who causes trouble |